 You can use a Nail cutter or Cutters Bottle Opener as those have pointed curves.
 Next, please insert it into the gap, catch the hair & pluck it off.
 To acquire more hairs, keep revolving & rotating the castor strategically using the other hand.

 You can use a sharp knife, razor blade, or manicure scissors.
-It will cut the hairs but might make things difficult.
+It will cut the hair but might make things difficult.
 When hairs tangled like a closed-loop & become stubborn, cut the hairs using a razor blade.

 Recovery after Removing hairs